StonyBrookNLP/PoMo/README.md

 ### Dataset Information
    - Dataset Split

-      The dataset is split into train/valid/test, along with their wikidata entities.
+      The dataset is split into train/valid/test, along with their Wikidata entities.
 The split was done randomly but there is no entity overlap accross the splits.
 The splits show similar distribution of entity occupations.

    - Dataset Sizes